HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Method

+To bridge the gap between abstract planning and 4D motions, we embed the PAG $\Graph$ into a reference HOI video depicting the planned affordance dynamics.
+This temporal sequence provides rich motion cues for 4D interaction generation.

+\mypara{Part Affordance-Guided Video Generation.} We generate the interaction video $\{\VideoFrame_{t}\}_{t=1}^{\MotionLength}$, where $\VideoFrame_{t}$ is the frame at time $t$, using video diffusion~\cite{yang2024cogvideox}.
+To inform video generation with the imagined interaction, we translate the part-level contact and motion states from the PAG $\Graph$ into a more detailed video description $\TextPrompt^+$ using the LLM~\cite{guo2025deepseek} conditioned on the original text prompt $\TextPrompt$.

-In order to use the generated video frames as guidance for our 4D HOI, we extract a rich set of constraints from them.
-These constraints capture part-level 2D-3D object correspondence, video object geometry, as well as human poses.
-This is informed by 2D part segmentations, depth estimation, and human motion recovery from the video, as described below.
+\mypara{Extracting Video Constraints.} From the generated video, we extract a rich set of constraints, including part-level 2D-3D object correspondence, video object geometry, and human poses, for 4D interaction lifting optimization.

-\mypara{Video Object Part Segmentation.} We perform open-vocabulary detection~\cite{bai2025qwen2} on the first video frame to obtain the bounding box of each object.
-We then track and segment the objects across video frames using SAM2~\cite{ravi2024sam2}, using the detected bounding boxes as prompts.
-As a result, we obtain a sequence of 2D object masks $\{\ObjectMask^\Object_t\}_{t=1}^{\MotionLength}$ in the video for object $\Object$, as shown in \cref{fig_video_processing}-left.
-Similarly, for each object part $\ObjectPart \in \Object$, we also compute a sequence of 2D segmentation masks $\{\ObjectPartMask_t\}_{t=1}^{\MotionLength}$ in the video.